 A balance transfer moves some or all of the amount you owe from one credit card to another, often to take advantage of a lower annual percentage rate (APR) or other promotional offer.

 Balance transfer credit cards from Chase can help you save on interest by consolidating your higher interest rate credit card balances with other financial institutions onto one low introductory rate credit card with Chase.
 Fees may be associated with your balance transfer.
-Chase does not permit balance transfers from one Chase credit card to another Chase credit card.
-Select transfer a balance if you are an existing cardmember and would like to view balance transfer offers available to you.
+Chase doesn't permit balance transfers from one Chase credit card to another Chase credit card.
+Choose transfer a balance if you're an existing cardmember and would like to see balance transfer offers available to you.

 What is a cash advance?

 You can use your credit card to withdraw cash at an ATM or from one of our branches.
 To use an ATM, you must have a personal identification number (PIN) for the credit card.
 To get a PIN, please call the number on the back of your card.